FAIMS/FAIMS2-Documentation/docs/FAIMS+Data,+UI+and+Logic+Cook-Book.md

 This file contains the configuration properties of the exporter specified as json.
 The properties include:

--   name: A string to represent the name of the exporter (required)
+-   name: A string to represent the name of the exporter (required).
 -   version: An int to represent version of the exporter.
-Exporters can be upgraded using the version value. (required)
+Exporters can be upgraded using the version value. (required).
 -   key: A string to represent the unique id of the exporter (required)
--   interface: An array of items to be displayed as the exporter interface.
+-   interface: An array of items to be displayed as the exporter. interface.
 The options are text, checkbox and dropdown.

 e.g.